 Disability insurance can be a lifeline in terms of providing for loved ones if you are unable to work.
-At Roberts Disability Law, our California disability attorneys represent employees in disability claims and benefit disputes, and while you may hope you will never have to use it, knowing you have this type of insurance in place provides financial security and peace of mind.
+At Roberts Disability Law, P.C., our California disability attorneys represent employees in disability claims and benefit disputes, and while you may hope you will never have to use it, knowing you have this type of insurance in place provides financial security and peace of mind.
 When choosing between a group disability plan or individual insurance, it is important to be aware of the differences between the two, differences which could impact a future claim.

 Disability insurance may be purchased from an independent provider, the same as any other type of insurance, or through a group policy offered at your place of employment.
 According to the Consumer Federation of America, the major difference between these policies include the following: